Cormac434/TestDrive/README.md

 - **Subtraction (-)**
 - **Multiplication (*)**
 - **Division (/)**: Includes protection against division by zero.
+- **Power (**)**: Raises a number to any power (including negative and fractional exponents)
+- **Root (nth root)**: Calculates any root of a number (square root, cube root, etc.)
 - **Continuous operation** until the user decides to exit.

 ### How It Works
 - **Menu Driven:** Presents users with a menu of options to perform arithmetic operations or to exit the program.
-- **User Input Handling:** Prompts the user to input two numbers and select an operation, validating the inputs.
+- **User Input Handling:** Prompts the user to input numbers and select an operation, validating the inputs.
+For power operations, prompts for base and exponent.
+For root operations, prompts for the number and the root type.
 - **Operations Execution:** Performs the selected arithmetic operation and displays the result.
+- **Error Handling:** Handles special cases like division by zero, even roots of negative numbers, and overflow errors.

 ### Usage
 Run the script using Python: